 - Information sharing practices come from usage and by example (e.g. learning by imitation from the shared information). - MISP is just a tool.
 What matters is your sharing practices.
-The tool should be as transparent as possible to support vou. - Enable users to customize MISP to meet their community's use-cases. - MISP project combines open source software, open standards, best practices and communities to make information sharing a reality.
+The tool should be as transparent as possible to support you. - Enable users to customize MISP to meet their community's use-cases.